-Pain is a common and complex condition with many different factors affecting an individual’s experience of pain.
+Pain is a common and complex condition with many different factors affecting an individual’s experience.
 There are things you can do to help manage your pain and minimise flare ups.
 For tips on self-management of pain click here.

 Anyone concerned about pain that has lasted beyond the expected time for healing should consult their doctor, or refer to our Pain Directory to seek a pain service.